How to use pagination¶

-Some endpoints returning a big data sets offer a feature of data pagination, that means data are splitted into smaller pages in the response.
+Some endpoints returning a big data sets offer a feature of data pagination, that means data are split into smaller pages in the response.

 Pagination request is specified by query part of the url: